Supporting Australia’s regions to manage established pest animals and weeds

 Target Species: Prickly acacia

 Key Activities: This project delivered activities to build the capacity of landholders to manage prickly acacia, including training in identification, data collection, and control methods.
 It investigated the use of technologies including remote sensing and unmanned aerial vehicles to detect prickly acacia.

 Improving stakeholder capacity in the management of mimosa

 Target Species: Mimosa

-Key Activities: This project will build the capacity of land managers in managing mimosa through extension activities, property and catchment weed management plans, training in the distribution and evaluation of biocontrol agents and investigating the use of remote sensing and unmanned aerial vehicles to detect mimosa.
+Key Activities: This project built the capacity of land managers in managing mimosa through extension activities, property and catchment weed management plans, training in the distribution and evaluation of biocontrol agents and investigating the use of remote sensing and unmanned aerial vehicles to detect mimosa.